AgOpenGPS-Official/AgOpenGPS-Documentation/content/getting-started/_index.md

 ## Basic overview of the system

-Before you dive into part lists, here’s what each main component does.
+Before you dive into part lists, here's what each main component does.

 ### Components needed for **light-bar guidance**